social-comp/YouTubeAudit-data/README.md

 **3. Popularity Metric Files**

 foldername: *popularity_metric.zip* [(download)](https://github.com/social-comp/YouTubeAudit-data/blob/master/popularity_metric.zip?raw=true)
 This folder consists of 15 files (5 misinformative topics X 3 misinformative stance).
-Each file consists of the videos that were used to create watch histories of Google accounts for our watch experiments.
+Each file consists of video URLs that were used to create watch histories of Google accounts for our watch experiments.
 We also provide video metadata (duration, view count, like count, dislike count, favorite count and comment count) as well as populatity metric values for these videos.

 A snippet: